-All participants in the study were subjected to the following; history: personal history: name, age, occupation, residency and special habits.
+All participants in the study were subjected to the following: History: Personal history: Name, age, occupation, residency and special habits.
 Obstetric history: parity, mode of delivery, number of children.
+Menstrual history: Duration of the menses, amount of bleeding and number of pads.
+Past history: of any medical disease.

-Menstrual history: duration of the menses, amount of bleeding and number of pads as well as past history of any medical disease.
+Examination: General examination to exclude: Pallor, signs of anaemia or jaundice.
+Obesity.
+Extreme thinness.
+Swollen abdomen or edema.
+Local examination to exclude: Any signs of PID or cervical abnormalities or infection.
+Pelvic tuberculosis or genital tract tumors.

-Examination: General examination was done to exclude: Pallor, signs of anaemia or jaundice, obesity, extreme thinness, swollen abdomen or edema.
-Local examination was done to exclude any signs of PID or cervical abnormalities or infection, pelvic tuberculosis or genital tract tumors.
+Insertion of IUD:

-Insertion of IUD: Steps of U-Kare® IUD (Cu 375) insertion: Lay the U-Kare (Cu375) pack on a flat surface.
+Steps of U-Kare® IUD (Cu 375) insertion: Lay the U-Kare (Cu375) pack on a flat surface.
 Strip the wrapping from the device by lifting the transparent sheet of the pack from the end marked open.
 The vertical stem of the device is already preloaded in the insertion tube.
 The side arms do not require loading into the tube.
 They are sufficiently flexible to adapt to the shape of cervical canal.
-Pick up the insertion tube (with preloaded IUD) grasping the tube at indentation near its distal end and move the flange to the distance corresponding to the sound length in cm.
-Lift the insertion tube (with preloaded IUD) from its pack.
-Carefully insert the U-Kare (Cu375) into the uterus until it touches the fundus and the flange rests against the external so while maintaining the steady downward traction with the tenaculum to straighten the uterus axis.
+Pick up the insertion tube (with pre-loaded IUD) grasping the tube at indentation near its distal end and move the flange to the distance corresponding to the sound length in cm.
+Lift the insertion tube (with pre-loaded IUD) from its pack.
+Carefully insert the U-Kare (Cu375) into the uterus until it touches the fundus and the flange rests against the external os while maintaining the steady downward traction with the tenaculum to straighten the uterus axis.
 No attempt should be made to force insertion.
 When U-Kare touch the fundus, it is released into the uterine cavity by simply withdrawing the insertion tube.
 Trim the threads of the U-Kare (Cu375) to 3-4 cm measured from the external OS.